kobylynskyi/graphql-java-codegen/CONTRIBUTING.md

 Please follow the steps below in order to make the changes:

 1. Clone the repository
+2. Set the local java version to 1.8
-2. Checkout **develop** branch.
+3. Checkout **develop** branch.
-3. Open repository in your favourite IDE.
+4. Open repository in your favourite IDE.
-4. Enable and configure CheckStyle plugin in your IDE (for IntelliJ it is CheckStyle-IDEA).
+5. Enable and configure CheckStyle plugin in your IDE (for IntelliJ it is CheckStyle-IDEA).
    Import [graphql-codegen-check-style.xml](config/checkstyle/graphql-codegen-check-style.xml) as a .
-5. Make code changes to the core library of `graphql-java-codegen`.
+6. Make code changes to the core library of `graphql-java-codegen`.
-6. If changes are required in the plugin code, then **build** and **install** `graphql-java-codegen` first.
+7. If changes are required in the plugin code, then **build** and **install** `graphql-java-codegen` first.

    ```shell script
    # This will install the library (including your recent changes) in your local maven repository.
    ./gradlew clean build publishToMavenLocal
    ```

-7. Build the plugin project with updated `graphql-java-codegen` library.
+8. Build the plugin project with updated `graphql-java-codegen` library.

    ```shell script
    # Build Gradle plugin